rambler-oss/keyreader/README.md

     netgroups are distinguished by prepending 'plus' sign (accessTo: hostname, accessTo: +netgroup)
 * Netgroups are received via libnss (you can back it to ldap by libnss-ldap or sssd)
+* Keyreader can ignore keys without "from" option

 How authorization works
 -----------------------